JBGruber/askgpt/README.md

 remotes::install_github("JBGruber/askgpt")
 ```

-Then you should get a key for theopenai API on [this
+Then you should get a key for the openai API on [this
 page](https://openai.com/api/).
 Save it to your project with:

 ``` r